 How to Determine if Substance Abuse is Secondary to Mental Health

 One way a veteran can help their treatment provider determine if their substance or alcohol use is secondary to their mental health condition is by:

 - Identifying when the substance or alcohol use started or became a problem

 - Comparing it to when symptoms of a mental health problem began

 Be careful not to compare the use to when there was a diagnosis because often veterans are not diagnosed with a mental health condition until after there has been a substance or alcohol problem for quite a while.

-In fact, substance and alcohol use are often catalysts for finding mental health problems among veterans as many veterans do not report mental health symptoms due to the stigma attached and risks of losing their careers.
-Drinking with their troops is much more socially acceptable, unfortunately, than seeking out mental health treatment in the military.
+In fact, substance and alcohol use are often catalysts for finding mental health problems among veterans as many veterans do not report mental health symptoms during active duty due to the stigma attached and risks of losing their careers.
+Drinking with their fellow servicemembers is much more socially acceptable, unfortunately, than seeking out mental health treatment in the military.